-- 2.1 The principal legislation is the Data Protection Act 1998.
-Other relevant legislation includes the Human Rights Act 1998 (as consolidated by the Scotland Act 1998), the Crime and Disorder Act 1998 and the Computer Misuse Acts 1990 and 1998 and various Housing (Scotland) Acts. - 2.2 Standard 2 of the Regulatory Standards of Governance and Financial Management states:
+- 2.1 The principal legislation is the Data Protection Act 2018 alongside UK GDPR.
+Other relevant legislation includes the Human Rights Act 1998 (as consolidated by the Scotland Act 1998), the Crime and Disorder Act 1998 and the Computer Misuse Acts 1990 and various Housing (Scotland) Acts. - 2.2 Standard 2 of the Regulatory Standards of Governance and Financial Management states: